LLNL/Umpire/docs/sphinx/getting_started.rst

 .. code-block:: bash

   $ mkdir build && cd build
-  $ cmake -DCUDA_TOOLKIT_ROOT_DIR=/path/to/cuda ../
+  $ cmake ../

-By default, Umpire will attempt to build with CUDA.
-CMake will provide output about which compiler is being used, and what version of CUDA was detected.
+By default, Umpire will only support host memory.
+Additional backends for device support can be enabled using the options detailed in :doc:`advanced_configuration`.
+CMake will provide output about which compiler is being used and the values of other options.
 Once CMake has completed, Umpire can be built with Make:

 .. code-block:: bash

   $ make

-For more advanced configuration, see :doc:`advanced_configuration`.
+For more advanced configuration options, see :doc:`advanced_configuration`.

 ^^^^^^^^^^^^^^^^^
 Installing Umpire